 The State of Real Estate: Local Pros Weigh in on Current Conditions

-As homeowners—whether we plan to stay put, renovate, move neighborhoods or relocate to another city—the real estate market and the real estate holding company tax benefits are of interest to us all.
+As homeowners—whether we plan to stay put, renovate, move neighborhoods or relocate to another city—the real estate market in our area is of interest to us all.
 It can be one indicator of the economic vitality and health of a region—something to which we are all attuned.
 HOME asked local Realtors to weigh in on what they’ve been experiencing in our area so far in 2015.
 Here, see what they have to say.

-I’m seeing our housing market very much in a balanced state—not too heavily weighted in favor of buyers or sellers, and with ample options when it comes to properties for rent.
-You may consider getting escrow notary services if you plan on selling or buying a house to document the conditions of the sale.
-And if you need notary services, then make sure to search for a notary public close to me online.
+I’m seeing our market very much in a balanced state—not too heavily weighted in favor of buyers or sellers.
 Having said that, there are certain pockets of our market (neighborhoods, price ranges) that are experiencing a shortage of inventory.
 In those cases, homes are selling faster than normal, creating a seller’s market for that segment of the market.
-If you are planning to buy a home this year, you may consider getting pre-approved for a DSCR mortgage.
-Those who are investing in rental properties may also partner with companies like Equity Home Management to help manage and maintain their properties.

 We just had our best May ever in terms of volume of homes sold (282) since 2005 (which was 285).
 The activity I see is all across the board—first-time home buyers, “move up” buyers, buyers new to the area, sellers moving out of the area.
-Go to the website of Jim Wilson & Associates to see the best real estate developments.
 Also, the average sales price for most segments of our market is improving; I often say we’re not racing out of the recession, but every year we’re putting one foot in front of the other and making steady progress.
 I’d characterize the Lynchburg market as very healthy in 2015.

 Dan Vollmer